syncfusion-content/javascript-docs/js/api/ejTreeView.md

 });

 var treeObj = $("#treeView").data("ejTreeView");
-treeObj.getTreeData(); // It will return the updated datasource as array of JSON object, after performing some operation.
+treeObj.getTreeData(); // It returns the updated datasource as array of JSON object, after performing some operation.
 </script>{% endhighlight %}